SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Understanding and using **design patterns** helps facilitate better communication n between developers, providing a common language with terms that are understood universally by people in the software development field.

-"Each pattern describes a problem which occurs over and over again in our environment and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it in the same way twice." - Christopher Alexander (1977), A Pattern Language: Towns, Buildings, Construction.
+*Each pattern describes a problem that occurs over and over again in our environment and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it in the same way twice.* - Christopher Alexander (1977), A Pattern Language: Towns, Buildings, Construction.

 [/slide]